 What Goes Into Pad Mee Vermicelli Thai rice noodles

-Golden Mountain Seasoning sauce.
-This is a Thai secret sauce that has become more popular in Thai cuisine over the last several years.
+- Golden Mountain Seasoning sauce.
+This secret sauce has become more popular in Thai cuisine over the last several years.

 Important Ingredients Notes for making Authentic Pad Mee

-Make sure to grab angel hair rice noodles as this dish's main ingredient.
+Angel hair rice noodles are used for the recipe and are the main ingredient for making Pad Mee.
 To be sure you grab the right noodles, read this helpful blog post about rice noodles used in Thai cooking.
-It's the thin noodles listed as #3 on the blog post.
-Or you can purchase it on Amazon here.
+Or you can purchase the noodle on Amazon here.

 The secret sauce for this recipe is the Golden Mountain seasoning sauce.
 The sauce is made from fermented soybeans with added sugar and salt to give the sauce a delicious but not overpowering taste.
 See the image below and use it when going to the Asian market to grab your ingredients.